PROGrand/Pinta/readme.md

-# PintaSolid - desktop mod
+# PintaSolid - sketch desk mod

 Goal is to maximize convenience when program is used as sci-fi sketch desk